aosp-mirror/platform_bionic/docs/mte.md

 The bootloader API allows userspace to enable MTE on devices that do not ship with MTE enabled by default.

-See [SAC bootloader support] for the API definition.
+See [SAC MTE bootloader support] for the API definition.
 In AOSP, this API is implemented in [system/extras/mtectrl]. mtectrl.rc handles the property changes and invokes mtectrl to update the misc partition to communicate with the bootloader.